The vagina-specific proteome

 Proteins related to expression in vaginal stratified squamous epithelium

-Examples of proteins with elevated expression in the intermediate and superficial cell layer of the vaginal epithelial lining include SERPINB3, which may be involved in epithelial proliferation, and cornifelin, CNFN, a part of the insoluble cornified cell envelope of stratified squamous epithelia.
+Examples of proteins with elevated expression in the intermediate and superficial cell layer of the vaginal epithelial lining include SERPINB3, which may be involved in epithelial proliferation, and cornifelin (CNFN), which is a part of the insoluble cornified cell envelope of stratified squamous epithelia.

 Proteins related to expression in vaginal stroma

 The vaginal stroma (lamina propria) consists of a loose fibrovascular tissue which lacks glands and is rich in elastic fibers, nerves and blood vessels.
-Examples of genes with elevated expression in vaginal stromal cells include FBLN1 and AEBP1.
-Fibulin 1 (FBLN1) is a secreted glycoprotein that becomes incorporated into the fibrillar extracellular matrix through binding with laminin and nidogen.
-It also plays a role in coagulation via fibrinogen binding.
-Adipocyte enhancer-binding protein 1 (AEBP1) is believed to be a positive regulator of collagen fibrillogenesis and involved in the organization and remodeling of the extracellular matrix.
+Examples of genes with elevated expression in vaginal stromal cells include aldehyde dehydrogenase 3 family member B2 (ALDH3B2) and C10orf99.
+ALDH3B2 encodes an enzyme that is involved in detoxification of aldehyde products generated by alcohol metabolism or lipid peroxidation by oxidizing aldehydes into non-toxic fatty acids.
+The rather uncharacterized protein-product of the gene C10orf99 is believed to be a secreted chemotactic factor involved in the recruitment of lymphocytes to epithelia.

 Gene expression shared between vagina and other tissues

-In order to illustrate the relation of vagina tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of vagina tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 The vagina is the most exterior part of the female reproductive tract.
 It consists of an elastic muscular tube that extends from the vulva to the uterine cervix and functions as a receiver of male gametes (sperm) and an exit channel for menstrual flows and the infant during childbirth.
 The vaginal mucosa is maintained at a low pH together with the vaginal symbiotic microflora to protect both the vagina and the upper female reproductive tract from invasive microbes.
 Low pH is achieved through a symbiotic relationship with lactobacillus type bacteria.
 Availability of glycogen, produced in high concentration in the epithelial cells under the control of estrogen levels, creates a suitable environment for glycogen-metabolizing lactobacillus, that in turn produce the acidic environment.